Mike Dunham: Playing career

-Dunham attended Canterbury School in New Milford, Connecticut, a Catholic boarding school, where he was an All-New England 1st Team Goalie under legendary prep school coach Charlie Huntington.
+Dunham attended Maine-Endwell High School for one year before transferring to Canterbury School in New Milford, Connecticut, a Catholic boarding school, where he was an All-New England 1st Team Goalie under legendary prep school coach Charlie Huntington.
 Dunham played college hockey for the University of Maine, where he shared the goaltending duties with Garth Snow.
 The team won the NCAA Men's Ice Hockey Championship in Dunham's final season, 1992–93.

-Dunham was drafted in the third round (53rd overall) of the 1990 NHL Entry Draft by the New Jersey Devils.
+Dunham was drafted in the third round (53rd overall) of the 1990 NHL entry draft by the New Jersey Devils.
 He won the Calder Cup in 1995 with the Albany River Rats.
 He was co-winner of the William M. Jennings Trophy with Martin Brodeur for the 1996–97 NHL season.
 During the 1998 NHL expansion draft, Dunham was selected by the Nashville Predators, with whom he played four seasons, sharing the starting role with Tomáš Vokoun.
 He also played for the New York Rangers, Atlanta Thrashers, and New York Islanders.
 He participated in the 2002 Winter Olympic Games, helping the United States win the silver medal.
 During the 2004–05 NHL lockout, Dunham played with Skellefteå AIK in Sweden.